London Design Festival 2020: news and events

 Unity by Marlene Huissoud

-French designer Marlene Huissoud’s Festival Commission considers the role of designers in this age of crisis.
+French designer Marlene Huissoud’s London Design Festival Commission considers the role of designers in this age of crisis.
 Titled ‘Unity’, her work will investigate how our shared environments can look, as we yearn to remain safely connected.
 Unfolding in Coal Drops Yard, the interactive installation invites guests to stand in a circle and pump air into the piece as an optimistic metaphor for breathing life into the sculpture and standing together to create change.

 The Hot House by Studio Weave